Falven/mssql-data-source/README.md

 A comprehensive, powerful Microsoft SQL Server Data Source that integrates easily with Apollo Server.
 Simplifies efficiently connecting to and querying Microsoft SQL Server databases.
 Uses node-mssql under the hood.
 This library provides an easy-to-use API for executing stored procedures and building business layer functionality.

+## Backstory

+I was searching for a suitable data source for an enterprise project that required using Microsoft SQL Server/Database on Azure.
+Our customer's solution heavily depends on stored procedures for auditing and other side effects.
+We don't want to re-engineer them, but we're looking for a convenient way to query and integrate them with GraphQL.

+I came across [SQLDataSource](https://github.com/cvburgess/SQLDataSource) in the Apollo documentation, but it uses Knex under the hood, which doesn't work well with stored procedures and [adds an extra unnecessary abstraction layer on top of SQL](https://gajus.medium.com/stop-using-knex-js-and-earn-30-bf410349856c).
+I also found the [Slonik client](https://github.com/gajus/slonik), but it's only compatible with PostgreSQL databases.

+As a result, I decided to create an MSSQL Data Source that simplifies querying and mutating stored procedure data while allowing you to focus on your GraphQL and SQL schemas.
+I also wanted to make it extendible and ensure it supports all the necessary caching and optimizations necessary in an enterprise environment, so I've implemented those features as well.
+For more information, you can check out the [README.md](https://github.com/Falven/mssql-data-source/blob/main/README.md) file on the project's GitHub repository.

 ## Features

 - Separate configuration for Query and Mutation operations.
 Can connect to separate databases, use different credentials, log to separate sources, etc.